steven-wolfman/ubc-term-finder/dev-story.md

 We're finally about ready to publish by running `npm publish`.

-Later, when we make updates, we'll want to run [`npm version`](https://docs.npmjs.com/cli/v7/commands/npm-version) before the next `npm publish`. (npm will refuse to republish to the same version to the same repository, thankfully!)
+Later, when we make updates, we'll want to run [`npm version`](https://docs.npmjs.com/cli/v7/commands/npm-version) before the next `npm publish`. (npm will refuse to republish the same version to the same repository, thankfully!)

 For help on versioning, run `npm help version`.
-Most commonly, we will run one of `npm version major`, `npm version minor`, or `npm version patch` depending on the [type of update we made](https://semver.org/)).
+Most commonly, we will run one of `npm version major`, `npm version minor`, or `npm version patch` depending on the [type of update we made](https://semver.org/).
 This automatically commits to git and adds a version tag.
 We may want to leave a message in the commit, like: `npm version minor -m "Version %s provides term formatting options"`.
 The `%s` will be replaced by the version.

 Interestingly, unlike `npm publish`, `npm version` checks that the git working directory is clean before proceeding.
 So, we don't need the `np` utility to remind us of that particular issue at this point!
 (But we can still make _many_ other mistakes like not being on our `main` branch!)